 NoteCaddy Full Review

 NoteCaddy makes taking notes extremely easy and is an app for Holdem Manager.
 If you like taking notes, but find yourself playing too often for it to be practical, then NoteCaddy might be the answer to your prayers.
 It will scan through your database and make notes within Holdem Manager.
-The program comes with a free 10-day trial and after that costs $60 to purchase for either Hold'em or Omaha and $90 for Hold'em and Omaha.

 To get started, load NoteCaddy, which comes with a free 10-day trial.
 Once it has loaded, it will connect to the database that your hand history tracking program uses to store data.
 After that, NoteCaddy has a number of options for you to customize its behavior.
 When color coding, the program will not change the color if there is already a manually entered one.
 You can check the option to overwrite that if you so desire.